axonivy-market/asana-connector/asana-connector-product/README.md

 # Asana Connector

 [Asana](https://asana.com/) is a web and mobile application designed for team collaboration and project management.
-It allows users to organize tasks, track progress, assign work, set deadlines, and communicate within teams, making project and workflow management efficient.
+It helps teams organize tasks, track progress, assign work, set deadlines, and communicate efficiently.

-This connector provides the following capabilities:
+The Axon Ivy Asana connector provides the following capabilities:
-- Create a task.
+- Create a task
-- Get task details.
+- Retrieve task details
-- Update task details.
+- Update task details
-- Delete task.
+- Delete a task

 ## Demo